 Summer is almost upon us and with it comes the usual flurry of activities that most people look forward to, like vacations and outdoor adventures.
 Summer is also a particularly exciting time for solar roofing system owners since sunlight plays an important role in solar production.
 Does summer, however, improve your summer solar performance?
-Coleman Roofing LLC provides some insight into this matter.
+Coleman Roofing & Construction provides some insight into this matter.

 Hot Weather = Solar Energy?